Expatriates in Kuwait: Indians

 There are 17 Indian schools in Kuwait affiliated to the Central Board of Secondary Education (CBSE).
 There were 164 Indian community Associations earlier registered with the Indian Embassy of Kuwait.
 Following introduction of a re-registration requirement, 106 of these Indian community Associations have once again registered with the Embassy and the number of registered Associations is growing at a steady pace.

+Nepalis

+About 101,193 Nepalis are living in Kuwait.

 Pakistanis

 The population of Pakistanis in Kuwait is around 100,000 (December 2020).
 The former Pakistani chargé d'affaires in Kuwait has given a higher estimate of 150,000 in 2009.
 There are many Pakistani schools in Kuwait.

 Sri Lankans

 There are 99,858 Sri Lankans living and working in Kuwait in 2016.

-East and Southeast Asian populations
+Southeast Asian and Oceanian populations

+Australians

+The Australian community residing in Kuwait has 800 people working in various sectors, especially in the oil and gas sector.
+It is a qualified community that includes many professionals from various fields.

+Burmese

+About 200 Burmese are living in Kuwait.

+Cambodians

+About 47 Cambodians are living in Kuwait.

 Filipinos

 There are roughly 241,000 (as of December 2020) Filipinos in Kuwait.
 Most are migrant workers, and approximately 60% of Filipinos in Kuwait are employed as domestic workers.

 In 2011, Kuwait was the sixth-largest destination of Overseas Filipino Workers, with 65,000 hired or rehired in the nation in 2011, and accordingly Kuwait has been an important source of remittances back to the Philippines, with over $105 million USD being remitted in 2009.
 Nine Filipino banks have correspondent accounts with banks in Kuwait to allow for remittance transfers.

 There is a Filipino Worker's Resource Center (FWRC) located in Jabriya, and it provides refuge for Filipino workers in Kuwait who have "[experienced] various forms of maltreatment from their employers such as fatigue, non-payment of salaries," as well as "lack of food [and] physical, verbal and sexual abuse".
 Through assistance from the FWRC, the Philippine Embassy in Kuwait, the Philippine Overseas Employment Administration, and Overseas Workers' Welfare Administration, hundreds of Filipinos in Kuwait have been repatriated to the Philippines due to these issues.

 Kuwait had the largest number of voters registered under the Overseas Absentee Voting Act eligible to vote in the 2013 Philippine general election.